-Missing Tooth Clause: When your current insurance will not pay for an implant IF the tooth was extracted prior to your current insurance coverage.
+Missing Tooth Clause: When your current insurance will not pay for an implant if the tooth was extracted prior to your current insurance coverage.

 Your Contracted Amount (if present): The insurance has negotiated a reduced fee for participating dentists.
-The negotiated amount is printed in this column if the health care professional is a participating dentist, otherwise zeros will appear.
+The negotiated amount is printed in this column if the health care professional is a participating dentist, otherwise, zeros will appear.

-Amount Eligible for Coverage by the Plan: Part of the “Your Contracted Amount” eligible for coverage under the plan.
+Amount Eligible for Coverage by the Plan: Part of the “Your Contracted Amount” is eligible for coverage under the plan.
 This amount is used to help calculate how much will be paid by the plan.

-Remaining Balance: “Amount Eligible for Coverage by the Plan” minus “Patient Deductible”
+Remaining Balance: “Amount Eligible for Coverage by the Plan” minus “Patient Deductible” TO DATE

 Plan Covered ($ or %): The amount of the “Amount Eligible for Coverage by the Plan” paid by the plan.

-Premium – The monthly payment you make to have insurance.
+Premium: The monthly payment you make to have insurance.

 Co-Pay: The flat fee amount you agreed with your insurance to pay out of pocket for each visit.

 Deductible: The amount you agreed with your insurance to pay out of pocket before the insurance starts to pay (typically does not include co-pays).

 Co-Insurance: After your deductible is met, it is the % of the coverage you pay out of pocket.